reakjra/hyprland-personal-config/scripts/HyDE/waybar/readme.md

 ## 🌸 Files
+> NOTE: any update made with waybar should be followed by `waybar.py -G` command to apply the changes.

 > `reakjra.jsonc`.
 This one modules the waybar's look, like pills, icons, etc. etc. This goes in:
 ```sh
 ~/.local/share/waybar/layouts/hyprdots/<reakjra.jsonc>